 One key difference between a virtual assistant and a social media manager is that a virtual assistant has a broad scope of responsibilities.

 In contrast, a social media manager specializes only in social media.
-A social media manager may work alongside other marketing professionals and play a crucial role in the overall marketing strategy of a business.
+A social media manager may work alongside other marketing professionals and play a crucial role in a business’s overall marketing strategy.

 Such a person must stay up to date with the latest social media trends and platforms while monitoring metrics to measure the success of their efforts.
 Moreover, they are responsible for managing your social media accounts for you.